Amcor (AMCR) versus Its Peers Head to Head Contrast

-Amcor (NYSE:AMCR – Get Rating) is one of 31 publicly-traded companies in the “Miscellaneous manufacturing industries” industry, but how does it weigh in compared to its competitors?
-We will compare Amcor to similar businesses based on the strength of its risk, earnings, dividends, analyst recommendations, valuation, profitability and institutional ownership.
+Amcor (NYSE:AMCR – Get Rating) is one of 31 publicly-traded companies in the “Miscellaneous manufacturing industries” industry, but how does it compare to its peers?
+We will compare Amcor to related businesses based on the strength of its analyst recommendations, profitability, valuation, institutional ownership, dividends, risk and earnings.

 Analyst Recommendations

-This is a breakdown of recent ratings and recommmendations for Amcor and its competitors, as provided by MarketBeat.
+This is a breakdown of current ratings and target prices for Amcor and its peers, as reported by MarketBeat.

 |Sell Ratings